Frequently asked questions

 Do you require a cover letter and CV?

 No. The Monash Health Graduate Program application process has been streamlined to support candidates to submit strong applications that give them the best chance of success.
-Please complete the 2026 Monash Health Graduate Program Digital Application Form and upload to the CV section in the job advertisement.
+Please complete the 2027 Monash Health Graduate Program Digital Application Form (available from 1 June 2026) and upload to the CV section in the job advertisement.

 I have never done a placement at Monash Health; will this affect my application?